 TruEra fills a critical gap in your AI stack, explaining and testing model quality throughout the lifecycle.
 TruEra’s AI solutions explain, debug, and monitor machine learning models, leading to higher quality and trustworthiness, as well as faster deployment.
 The solution works across the model lifecycle, is independent of model development platforms, and embeds easily into your existing AI stack.

-TruEra now offers an MLOps integration with New Relic to help MLOps teams correlate signals throughout the ML lifecycle and go beyond standard accuracy, and monitor input and output drifting.
+TruEra includes a model performance monitoring integration with New Relic to help MLOps teams correlate signals throughout the ML lifecycle and go beyond standard accuracy, and monitor input and output drifting.

 TruEra provides a command line interface (CLI) and Python client to ingest the machine learning model and other data.
 Steps to add a model using the CLI include creating a new project, data collection, adding training data, packaging and ingesting the model, and adding production data.